-We believe that any child may benefit from early help, and we ensure that all staff are alert to the potential need for early help for a child who:

-- is disabled or has certain health conditions and has specific additional needs. - has special educational needs (whether or not they have a statutory Education, Health and Care Plan). - has a mental health need. - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - is frequently missing/goes missing from care or from home. - is at risk of modern slavery, trafficking or exploitation. - is at risk of being radicalised or exploited. - has a family member in prison or is affected by parental offending. - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - is misusing drugs or alcohol themselves. - has returned home to their family from care. - is at risk of so-called 'honour'-based abuse, such as Female Genital Mutilation or Forced Marriage. - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.
+- 22. We believe that any child may benefit from early help, and we ensure that all staff are alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs - has special educational needs - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from education, care or from home - has experienced multiple suspensions, is at risk of being permanently excluded from school and in Alternative Provision or a Pupil Referral Unit - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - has a parent or carer in custody, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is at risk of so-called 'honour'-based abuse, such as Female Genital Mutilation or Forced Marriage - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the day.